Milan livid after Juve win with stoppage time penalty

 Defender Mehdi Benatia gave Juventus the lead on the half hour from close range but Carlos Bacca levelled two minutes before halftime when he prodded the ball past Gianluigi Buffon from Gerard Delofeu's pass.

-Juventus dominated the second half but could not seem to find a way past Gianluigi Donnarumma.
+Juventus, involved in similar controversy when they were awarded two penalties in a 3-1 Coppa Italia win over Napoli 10 days ago, dominated the second half but could not seem to find a way past Donnarumma.

 The 18-year-old Milan goalkeeper produced a superb double save when he parried Sami Khedira's shot and then tipped Gonzalo Higuain's effort around the post from the rebound.